Buy your own home with a firefighter mortgage program

 The National Council of Firefighters Credit Unions has counted more than 100 firefighter credit unions with 800,000 members across North America.

-Given that the National Fire Protection Association reckons that there are only 370,000 career firefighters in the US (and 745,000 volunteers) you might conclude that plenty of volunteer firefighters are served by these local lenders, too.
+Given that the National Fire Protection Association states that there are only 370,000 career firefighters in the US (and 745,000 volunteers), you might conclude that plenty of volunteer firefighters are served by these local lenders, too.

 Credit unions can be an excellent choice for low rates, or for the chance to work one-on-one with a local mortgage professional who can guide you through qualifying and applying for a mortgage.